willramsay/recommendations/index.md

 ### Some Major Studies

 John Ruskin, *Modern Painters*, 1843–1860
+* Fri., Mar.
+11. 1831 &mdash; At dinner with Goethe, talked on various subjects.
+“It is a peculiarity of Walter Scott's,” said he, “that his great talent in representing details often leads him into faults.
+Thus, in ‘Ivanhoe,’ there is a scene where they are seated at a table in a castle-hall, at night, and a stranger enters.
+Now, he is quite right in describing the stranger's appearance and dress, but it is a fault that he goes to the length of describing his feet, shoes, and stockings.
+When we sit down in the evening, and some one comes in, we see only the upper part of his body.
+If I describe the feet, daylight enters at once, and the scene loses its nocturnal character.” - Eckermann, Conversations with Goethe

 Ernst Gombrich, *Art and Illusion: A Study in the Psychology of Pictorial Representation,* 1960
 * blurb [here](https://www.phaidon.com/store/art/the-story-of-art-9780714832470/)